ibm-cloud-docs/cloud-object-storage/tutorials/kp-encrypt-bucket.md

 It is also possible to use [the REST API](/docs/cloud-object-storage?topic=cloud-object-storage-compatibility-api-bucket-operations#compatibility-api-key-protect) or SDKs ([Go](/docs/cloud-object-storage?topic=cloud-object-storage-using-go#go-examples-kp), [Java](/docs/cloud-object-storage?topic=cloud-object-storage-java#java-examples-kp), [Node.js](/docs/cloud-object-storage?topic=cloud-object-storage-node#node-examples-kp), or [Python](/docs/cloud-object-storage?topic=cloud-object-storage-python#python-examples-kp)).
 <!-- Introduce each major step with a description of what it will accomplish.
 If there are sequential substeps, use an ordered list for each substep.
 Don't include the step number. -->

-First, you need to set up a Kubernetes cluster on the {{site.data.keyword.containershort_notm}} service. {{site.data.keyword.containershort_notm}} delivers powerful tools by combining Docker and Kubernetes technologies, an intuitive user experience, and built-in security and isolation to automate the deployment, operation, scaling, and monitoring of containerized apps in a cluster of compute hosts.

-1. In the IBM Cloud catalog, go to the [Kubernetes Service](/kubernetes/catalog/cluster/create).
-1. Select **Standard** as the cluster type, and select **2 MB / 1 Worker** as the machine type.
-All other options can be left as default.
-1. Click **Create** to create your cluster.
-Check the status of your cluster and worker nodes until they're in the Ready state.

-You'll need to wait until your workers are ready to move to the next step.
-{: note}

-## Build your app locally
-{: #cd-kube-build-app}
-{: step}

 <!-- For commands, introduce the command in a sentence first.
 Then surround what the user must enter in the command prompt with three backticks, and set the programming language if it applies.
 After the code block, add a {: pre} attribute to add a $ before the command and a copy link. -->